magda-io/magda/magda-registry-api/src/test/scala/au/csiro/data61/magda/opa/README.md

 }
 ```

-### Note
+#### Note

-1. If a jwt token is incorrect (e.g. typo), the user will be considered unauthenticated and
+If the above jwt token is incorrect (e.g. typo), the user will be considered unauthenticated and only
-   only get "record-4" that has no access restriction.
+get "record-4" that has no access restriction.

-2. In full deployment case, a user must log in and use URL api/v0/registry-auth/records
-   (NOT api/v0/registry/records) to get records that have access control aspect.

-    URL api/v0/registry/records is for anonymous users therefore will not be able to get
-    any restricted records.